Vail Resorts’ Sustainability Claims Don’t Ski Straight: A Tale of Profit Over Planet with an Environmental Track Record

 “Vail Resorts' Epic Promise is a comprehensive commitment to social responsibility and environmental stewardship.
 It encompasses a range of initiatives, including charitable giving, community programs, employee support, and a strong focus on achieving zero net operating impact by 2030.
 This includes goals of zero net emissions, zero waste to landfill, and zero net operating impact on forests and habitat.”

-Environmental Incidents: A Recurring Run
+Environmental Incidents: A Pattern Forms

 ’21 Gore Creek Spill

 In 2021, a human error at Vail Mountain released 2 million gallons of water, some 200,000 gallons tainted with toxic algicide-treated water into Gore Creek, killing 120 fish and countless macro-invertebrates.
-The $275,000 settlement, with $249,000 for Ford Park restoration, was a drop in Vail’s $488 million cash bucket, yet they didn’t feel they could contribute any more to the project, leaving partners like Colorado Parks and Wildlife, Eagle Valley Trout Unlimited & the Town of Vail (local taxpayers) to fill the gap.
+The $275,000 settlement, with $249,000 for Ford Park restoration, was a drop in Vail’s $488 million cash bucket, yet they didn’t contribute any more to the project, leaving partners like Colorado Parks and Wildlife, Eagle Valley Trout Unlimited & the Town of Vail (local taxpayers) to fill the gap.
 You’d think a company touting an “Epic Promise” would have a little more to show for than just their legal financial requirement.
-Claiming to be stewards of the land and neighbors of the community but not picking up any extra slack for the Gore Creeks restoration raises some eyebrows.
+Claiming to be stewards of the land and neighbors of the community but not picking up any extra slack for the Gore Creeks’ restoration raises some eyebrows.

-It’s worth noting to those not wrapped up and played by legal jargon, Vail Resorts did not even admit liability to the spill.
-Not even admitting fault when it’s no secret what happened; goes to show how Vail is no stranger navigating the legal system to their advantage, shortchanging accountability.
+It’s worth noting,Vail Resorts did not admit liability to the spill.
+Not admitting fault when it’s no secret what happened; goes to show how the company is no stranger navigating the legal system to their advantage, shortchanging accountability.

 Not to discredit the good that the Epic Promise does — but keep in mind those initiatives are voluntary.
 Having to pay restitution on polluting a river is not a choice.
 When getting in hot water simply meeting legal requirements doesn’t necessarily reflect true environmental stewardship.
+That’s the point we are magnifying with this incident.

 McCoy Park Expansion